-Woodlot licence W1644 was initially awarded in 1998 and transferred to Rojo Contracting Ltd. (Rojo) in November 2014.
-The woodlot is located about 23 kilometres east of Creston, north of Highway 33.
-The woodlot has a total area of 601 hectares, of which 600 hectares is Crown land and 1 hectare is private land.
-The woodlot licence has an allowable annual cut of 850 cubic metres per year.
-During the two-year audit period, Rojo harvested about 7336 cubic metres of timber.1 When Rojo assumed responsibility for the licence, it also assumed any outstanding obligations and it recognized the previous licensee had created several deficiencies with road maintenance, silviculture and annual reporting practices.
-Rojo plans to address the deficiencies, as described in the findings section of this report.
+Woodlot Licence W0437 is held by Arrow Glenn Ltd. and was issued in 1987.
+The woodlot is located about 8 kilometres east of Creston, north of Highway 3.
+The woodlot has a total area of 613 hectares, of which 600 hectares is Crown land and 13 hectares is private land.
+The woodlot licence provides an allowable annual cut of 836 cubic metres per year.
+The licensee did not harvest any timber during the two-year audit period.